 Yolanda is Director of Charter School Bond Compliance and CIC’s longest tenured employee.
 Her expertise in the post-issuance continuing disclosure process for tax exempt Charter School bond financing makes her an invaluable resource for bond trustees, counsel, borrowers, and clients.
 Yolanda started her banking career at the age of 16 with Southern Arizona Bank.
 At that time, Tucson banks housed all their departments locally, allowing her opportunities to fill a wide array of back-shop roles learn an equally diverse set of financial skills, and work with various support teams.
 These experiences proved invaluable during her 39 years in the industry (mostly with Wells Fargo Bank) where she assembled and managed teams well-known for their focus on the customer experience.
 Her previous work has contributed greatly to her success in her current role.
 A devoted wife, mother of three, and ‘Nana’ to five grandkids, “Yolie” works hard and plays hard, enjoying travel, beach vacations and family camping trips.

-FLor De Liz Matus
+Flor De Liz Matus

-Charter School Compliance Officer
+Charter School Program Manager

 firstname.lastname@example.org | 520.529.1766 ext.202